JVMuniz01/lexical-analyzer/README.md

 END_CODE_TYPE: Token indicating end of source code<br>
 The Token class also implements methods to represent the token as a string.<br>

+<h2>Semantic Analysis</h2>
+Semantic analysis is the third phase of the compilation process, where meaning and context checks are made in the source code.
+This phase ensures that the code is semantically correct.
+In the provided code, semantic analysis is handled by the SinglyLinkedList and SinglyListNode classes.<br>

 <h2>🔀 Supported Languages</h2>
 <h3>Based on the current implementation, the compiler is able to handle a language that includes:</h3>